 By adding a context and explanation to the statement ‘we can’t afford that’, the associated meaning of ‘we don’t have enough’ can be changed into a much more positive ‘we are saving for something else which is more important to us’.

 It isn’t just about what you say: embody positive money habits

 Importantly, it isn’t just what you say but also what you do that matters.

 Budgeting, checking our bank balance before spending and saving regularly are all examples of healthy money behaviours.
 Unhelpful ones include spending without thinking, excessive borrowing and avoiding money discussions.
 Whether we develop positive or negative money habits, it’s something we model based on our adult role models’ behaviour and our experiences.

 When an adult doesn’t have a good relationship with money themself, improving their own knowledge and changing their own money habits is the first step.
 It can be helpful to explore personal finance blogs or podcasts for ideas on positive money management.
 Have a think about your own ability to model positive behaviours to the people who are watching you.

 Empower kids whatever their age

 Don’t underestimate the value of giving children some financial responsibility from an early age.
 This simple act helps normalise money conversations and that’s important in a society where money is still very much a taboo subject.
-The new Kite debit card for kids is great for allowing them a degree of freedom with their money, within the limits set by the parent around how much and where they can spend.
+The new Kite debit card for kids is great for allowing them a degree of freedom with their money, within the limits set by the adult around how much and where they can spend.